Symplectic geometry and space mission design: Numerical work

-The spatial CZ-index of the simple closed DPO-orbit at around $\Gamma = 3.00109352$ jumps by $+1$, see Table \ref{data_dpo} in the Appendix.
+In the Jupiter--Europa system, the spatial CZ-index of the simple closed DPO-orbit at around $\Gamma = 3.00109352$ jumps by $+1$, see Table \ref{data_dpo} in Appendix \ref{app:tables}.
 Therefore it generates a planar-to-spatial bifurcation, see the plot in Figure \ref{fig:DPO}.
 As in Hill's problem, this new family of spatial orbits appears twice by using the reflection at the $xy$-plane.
 Surprisingly, compared to Figure \ref{fig:pitchfork}, because the symmetry is preserved, the bifurcation graph has the same topology after deformation and is still non-generic, see the graph in Figure \ref{bifurcation_graph_g_spatial_index_jump}.